 Robinson's nonstandard analysis summarizes the two millennia of the history of views on actual and potential infinities and paves way to the future of the classical calculus, suggesting a new paradigm of foundations which is free from many restrictions of categoricity, prejudice, and bias.

 Nonstandard analysis is understood rather broadly today and considered as the branch of mathematics that bases on nonstandard models of set theory.
-In actually this means that under study are two interacting models simultaneously.
+In actuality this means that under study are two interacting models simultaneously.
 Many versions of nonstandard analysis are constructed axiomatically.
 The most popular are Nelson's Internal Set Theory and Kawai's Nonstandard Set Theory.7 These theories formalized the ideas that stem from the ancient views of distinctions between actual and potential infinity.
 The theories are conservative extension of Zermelo-Fraenkel Set Theory, having the same status of justification and rigor in used as for foundations of mathematics.
 But the new theories provide new expressible opportunities for modelling, analyzing, and solving theoretical and applied problems.

 The principal starting point of an axiomatic of nonstandard analysis is the conception that there are two types of origin objects.
 The elements of one type are available to us either immediately or by a potentially infinite process in the sense that we can describe such an element directly or prove its unique existence using already available objects.
 The available elements are called standard and the others are called nonstandard.
 Nonstandard analysis postulates that each infinite collection of objects has at least one nonstandard element, and every collection of standard elements is itself standard.
 This implies the transfer principle that asserts the cognizability of a standard mathematical property of any standard collection from the properties of its standard members.